MICS-Lab/novae/docs/faq.md

 model = Novae.from_pretrained("./my-model-directory")
 ```

-### How to disable or enable lazy loading?
+### How to turn lazy loading on or off?

 By default, lazy loading is used only on large datasets.
-To enforce a specific behaviour, you can do the following:
+To enforce a specific behavior, you can do the following:

 ```python
 # never use lazy loading